antimof/UxPlay/README.md

     Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (options `uxplay -rpi -avdec`) but this usually has unacceptable latency, and hardware-accelerated decoding by  the Pi's built-in Broadcom GPU should be used.
-    RPi OS (Bulseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2 (Video4Linux2).
-The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but backports to 1.18.4 for RPi OS (Bullseye) are appearing in current updates.
-In case the latest update has not yet appeared, or you are using a different distribution,
+    RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2 (Video4Linux2).
+The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a (partial) backport to 1.18.4 for RPi OS (Bullseye) has  already appeared in current updates.
+In case the full  update has not yet appeared, or you are using a different distribution,
     you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) in
     the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Use the options `uxplay -rpi` (